Back to blog

 Writing freelance proposals is a numbers game — but it doesn't have to be a losing one.
 The difference between a 5% win rate and a 40% win rate comes down to structure, personalization, and timing.

-After analyzing thousands of proposals through GetSoloDesk's AI engine, we've identified the exact patterns that separate winning proposals from the ones that get ignored.
+Based on research into what top-performing freelancers do differently, we've identified the patterns that separate winning proposals from the ones that get ignored.

 The 5-Part Proposal Framework